richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 }
 ```

-The following rule allows our server to reach Internet, for example to be
+The following rule allows our server to reach Internet for being able to update
-able to update the Linux system:
+the Linux system:

 ```
 resource "aws_security_group_rule" "outbound_all" {